jhipster/generator-jhipster/README.md

 # JHipster-vuejs
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > ## ⚠️ Status: in development
 > JHipster-vuejs, a Vue.js blueprint for JHipster.
-It will use [Vue.js](https://vuejs.org/) as the frontend library
+It will use [Vue.js](https://vuejs.org/) as the frontend library.
+Check out our latest beta release `1.0.0-beta.0` to try this out.

 <div align="center">
   <a href="http://www.jhipster.tech/">